-This educational project builds on previous and current team efforts and experience and outputs will directly reflect farmer and service provider preferences on how and why they will use the SCCC website materials.
+This educational project was built on previous and current team efforts, including LS18-290, and the outputs directly reflected farmer and service provider preferences on how and why they plan to use the SCCC website materials.

 - Build an annotated database from a review of 100 publications including journal articles, technical notes, SSARE final reports on cover crop grants, cover crop publications from agencies such as NRCS and ARS, as well as instructional video relevant to the subtropics and tropics that will serve as supporting documentation for cover crop recommendations in our area.

-- Publish five new educational products and a library of high-resolution photographs for farmers and service providers based on outcomes of Objectives 1 and 2, and make these available on the SCCC website.
+- Publish five new educational products and a library of high-resolution photographs for farmers and service providers based on Objectives 1 and 2’s outcomes and make these available on the SCCC website.

-- Implement three workshops in Florida, Puerto Rico and St. Croix in Year 2 to present the content, receive critical feedback, and obtain recommendations for next steps.
+- Implement three workshops in Florida, Puerto Rico, and St. Croix in Year 2 to present the content, receive critical feedback, and obtain recommendations for the next steps.